Hardware at Cloudflare (Ep3)

 So I can only, I can't, I can't assume that every color sort of advice to a certain standard of power.

 So let's say this color just doesn't work for us.
-Like, well, what are those checkmarks?

-Too many times will they tell you something's redundant, but it has a single point of failure in the chain.
+Always audit your colocations provider single line diagram never trust what they tell you at face value too many times will they tell you something's redundant, but it has a single point of failure in the chain.

-We spot is a few.
 I do that as part of my job.
-So when we're looking at a new location or new contracts up for renewal, or ask for single lines of the power topology, the calling topology, and we'll go through the maintenance locks.
+So when we're looking at a new location or new contracts up for renewal, or ask for single lines of the power topology the calling topology, and we'll go through the maintenance locks.

-And then, you know, some days, and as we'll do n plus one to the main switch room, and then off the main switch room to PDUs and to rack and cage and hall levels will be a single point.
+And then, you know, some days, and as we'll do n plus one to the main switch room, and then off the main switch room to PDUs and to rack and cage and whole levels will be a single point.

 So your rack technically has two feeds, but their back end UPS goes down, you lose then both your power supplies.

 Yeah.
-We now do the, you know, one of my jobs is to do the power topology and read and look into all the data centers topology before we sign a contract and make sure that we're happy with how it's rated.
+We now do them, you know, one of my jobs is to do the power topology and read and look into all the data centers topology before we sign a contract and make sure that we're happy with how it's rated, and it's also depends on the certificate into what tier.

 Sorry.
 Yeah, yeah, I don't think it's something that we can just simulate to right, we can just have this on a graph on a graph and says, that is gonna fail.

-I mean, do we do we have power, like, can we push back on a code like, hey, we can't set up shop here.
+I mean, do we do we have power, like, can we push back on a code like hey, we can't set up shop here.

-Unless you do these things, or it's just sort of legacy sites and depend on what we've got in a contract.
+Unless you do these things, or it's just sort of It all depends.

-And I want to, you know, change and develop and understand why there was wrong, and sometimes they didn't have the right staff at the time that understood the power topology because sometimes other companies will buy a legacy data center.
+Sometimes we work with them and Carlos are very interested, and I want to, you know, change and develop and understand why there was wrong, and sometimes they didn't have the right stuff at the time that understood the power topology because sometimes other companies will buy a legacy data center.

-So, you know, they're left with what they got.
 So then we help them, or we give them advice, we give them our opinion.

-But working with them and understanding that are willing to change and are spending the money to make it say n plus one or n plus two, more redundancy or have a better BMS system, have a better portal for us is a great thing for us to do and especially work with co-locations.
+And sometimes they nine times out of 10 they do change, it's not a five minute change, it takes a long time, but working with them and understanding that are willing to change and are spending the money to make it say n plus one or n plus two, more redundancy or have a better BMS system, have a better portal for us.

-Okay, okay.
-So we got 10 minutes left.
+Okay.
+Okay.
+Um, so we got 10 minutes left.
 We have a couple of questions that we can go back and answer, but I do want to make sure that we actually also go through our slides here.

+So I'll switch it back to sharing the screen.
 And, you know, there's something that you can help me walk through here.

-So this is a screenshot of our graph.
+So this is a screenshot of our Life graph.

 And What are we looking at here.
 This is one of our PDUs.
 This is a 50 amp PDU, two eight volt, three phase.

-But it's actually restricted by the breaker so that becomes a 40 amp three phase PDU.
+But it's actually restricted by the breaker.

+So that becomes a 40 amp free phase PDU.
 So each phase or each line to line has two breakers at 20 amps.

-And we use around about, I think it's like 32 ports in this PDU, I think it has 46 ports.
+And we use around about, I think it's like 32 ports in this PDU.

+I think it has 46 ports.
 And yeah, this is one of our highest densities in the US is we draw around about 14.3 kilowatts and we can draw 14.4 with this PDU.

+Chris, question for you.
 Why is it important to monitor the CB on each of these for three phase line to line configurations.

 What do you mean the CB?
 The breakers.
 Yeah.
 So, again, back to the point where we actually do both PDUs are primary.